global667/ElephantChess/Roadmap.md

 ### Version 0.xx
 - start writing own engine
 - svg pieces
-- icons
+- icons [ok]
-- different notations (classic, euro, chinese)
 - add languages: englisch, spanisch, chinese
 - Elo curves and calculator
 - Beginner mode
-- Make board authentic (doubled outter lines, doubled cutting points for cannons and soldiers)
 - transform to state maschine
+- delete single marker
+- care about more than one game in a file on pgns
+- add engines

 ----------------------------------------------------
 How to Markdown